PrefectHQ/prefect-background-task-examples/README.md

 Step 5: Send a new user signup to the FastAPI server.

-From you terminal, run the following command to send a new user signup to the FastAPI server.
+From your terminal, run the following command to send a new user signup to the FastAPI server.

 ```bash
 curl -X POST http://localhost:8000/users --header "Content-Type: application/json" --data '{"email": "chris.g@prefect.io", "name": "Guidry"}'